To the corporate world,

 - Create a nicer work place with all the accompanying perks one can think of

-- Do some team-building retreats every 6 months
+- Do some team-building activities every 6 months

 - Offer trainings every once in a while

-Imagine a second.
+Imagine this for a second.
 You are a child.
-Your parents buy you the most expensive gifts, they bring you to the best hotels on vacation, and take you to the fanciest restaurants to dine at.
-You live in a state of the art mansion with everything a child would dream of.
+Your parents buy you the most expensive gifts, bring you to the best hotels on vacation, and take you to the fanciest restaurants to dine at.
+You live in a state-of the-art mansion with everything a child would dream of.
 You have great friends at school that come over to your house to play every day of the week.
 That sounds like the life of a highly-privileged child that should have nothing to worry about.
 That sounds pretty good, right?

-Here is my solution: treat your talents like individuals who need to be cared for.
-Get to know your talents, on an individual and emotional level.
+Remember: Treat your talents like individuals who need to be cared for.
+Get to know them on an individual and emotional level.
 Create an environment of caring, of sharing, of connecting.
 Create a bond.
 An emotional bond.
 Because these bonds are harder to break out of the mesh.